-\begin{remark} For our complexity results, let us assume that the target sets are specified using existential Presburger formulas.
-However, this is not an important aspect: Given a Parikh automata, one can in polynomial time modify the automaton (and the target set) so that the target set is given, e.g.\ by a semilinear representation, or a quantifier-free Presburger formula.
+\begin{remark} For our results on general Parikh automata, we assume that the target sets are specified using existential Presburger formulas.
+However, this is not an important aspect: Given a Parikh automaton, one can in polynomial time modify the automaton (and the target set) so that the target set is given, e.g.\ by a semilinear representation, or a quantifier-free Presburger formula.
 This is a simple consequence of the fact that one can translate Parikh automata into integer VASS in logarithmic space~\cite[Corollary 1]{FOSSACS23}.

-However, this conversion does not preserve determinism, and for deterministic Parikh automata, it can be important how target sets are given (see \cref{main-regularity} and the discussion thereafter).
-Therefore, for deterministic Parikh automata, we will always specify how the targets sets are given. \end{remark}
+However, this conversion does not preserve determinism, and for deterministic Parikh automata, it can be important how target sets are given (see \cref{main-regularity} and the discussion after it).
+Therefore, for deterministic Parikh automata, we always specify how the targets sets are given. \end{remark}